Project proponents: North Sydney Council

 The Waverton Coal Loader was used for coal bunkering (ship refuelling) from 1919 until it was taken out of service in 1964.
 It was recommissioned and used as a coal export facility from 1974 until its closure in 1992.

-The Waverton Coal Loader project transformed the one-hectare coal loader platform, tunnels, nearby related historic buildings, and surrounding former industrial land into a public harbourside park.
+The project transformed the coal loader platform, tunnels, nearby historic buildings and surrounding former industrial land into a public harbourside park.
 It has a strong focus on sustainability.

 This case study shows how you can apply chapter 4.4 'Design guidance for the social and economic context' from the NSW Coastal Design Guidelines 2023 (PDF, 9.2 MB).